memph1024/swapdex-documentation/docs/get-started/index.md

 !!!hint
     This is recommended for users with backgrounds of all levels, and the course is free!

-## **Brand new to Kusari?**
+## **Brand new to SwapDex?**
 ---
-For brand-new learners of Kusari, check-out:
+For brand-new learners of SwapDex, check-out:

-- Reading the Kusari Overview page
+- Reading the SwapDex Overview page
 - Reading our articles on Medium
-- Creating a Kusari Account
+- Creating a SwapDex Account
-- Using Kusari endpoints
+- Using SwapDex endpoints
-- Claiming Kusari KSI coins
+- Claiming SwapDex SDX coins
-- Running a Validator on Kusari
+- Running a Validator on SwapDex
-- Staking as a Nominator on Kusari
+- Staking as a Nominator on SwapDex

-## <b>Developing on Kusari?</b>
+## <b>Developing on SwapDex?</b>
 ---
-For developers who want to leverage on Kusari's unique advantages, please visit:
+For developers who want to leverage on SwapDex's unique advantages, please visit:

-- <a href="https://docs.kusari.network/dev-guides/" target="_blank">The developer guide</a>
+- <a href="https://docs.swapdex.network/dev-guides/" target="_blank">The developer guide</a>

 <br></br>